 One of most used PET tracers for imaging PSMA expressing tumours is [68Ga]PSMA-HBED-CC ([68Ga]PSMA-11).
 This tracer binds to the extracellular domain of PSMA and is then assumed to be internalized.
-Image contrast is better than with [18F]fluoromethylcholine (Afshar-Oromieh et al., 2014).
+Image contrast, sensitivity, and specificity, are better than with [18F]fluoromethylcholine (Afshar-Oromieh et al., 2014; Perera et al., 2016).
 It is used for initial staging and detecting recurrent prostate cancer (Bailey & Piert, 2017).
 [Al-18F]PSMA-11 is less stable than [68Ga]PSMA-11, leading to bone uptake in mice (Lütje et al., 2019).

-[18F]DCFBC has potential for detection of metastatic prostate cancer (Cho et al., 2012; Rowe et al., 2015 and 2016).
+[18F]DCFBC has potential for detection of primary and metastatic prostate cancer (Mease et al., 2008; Cho et al., 2012; Rowe et al., 2015 and 2016).
 Blood clearance is relatively slow, partly due to binding to the circulating form of PSMA.
 Tracer is mainly excreted via kidneys, leading to high radioactivity concentration in the urinary bladder.
 The fraction of radioactive metabolites in plasma is very low (Cho et al., 2012).